 Today, we transfer back to Otopeni airport for our flight home to London.

 Pay the registration fee (£299) and challenge costs (£1,495) + airport taxes/fuel surcharge (capped at £250).

 Pay your registration fee (£299) and airport taxes/fuel surcharge (capped at £250), and fundraise £2,990 or more for your chosen charity.

 Minimum sponsorship target

-We'll face long days of trekking in the mountains, encounter steep climbs, and tackle a lot of uneven terrain.
+We'll face long days of trekking in the mountains, encounter steep climbs and tackle a lot of uneven terrains.
 Please invest in a pair of quality hiking boots with ankle support to wear during your training and on your trek in Romania, as these are essential for walking on uneven terrain.
 We also recommend incorporating hills in your training walks.